hapytex/django-antipatterns/antipatterns/signals.md

         super().save_model(request, obj, form, change)
 ```

+If the task takes too much time, you can set up a queue where a message is
+scheduled periodically to

 ## Periodically update data

 If the data depends on updates of a related model, and somehow we can not run logic